marcoayora/Project-3-marco/README.md

 #### Tests:

 In this first-section of the project i have tried a smaller and simpler version on how i will make the project.
-I tried on working and creating the base of many functions i later used such as the Foursquare requests , creating a map and adding markers to a map.
+I tried on working and creating the base of many functions I later used such as the Foursquare requests , creating a map and adding markers to a map.

 #### Getting offices from MongoDB:

 Here is where the real project starts.
 I selected all the offices of companies from the companies Database of MongoDB.
-Then i kept only the offices that were located on tokyo as well as all the data involving the offices like the addreses, zip code etc. Once organised intoo a dataframe we can observe that there is only 3 coordinates offered in the database.
+Then i kept only the offices that were located on tokyo as well as all the data involving the offices like the addreses, zip code etc. Once organised into a dataframe we can observe that there is only 3 coordinates offered in the database.
 To solve this problem, i used a function that reads the addresses and prints them as the coordinates, in order to have a more selected base of options as offices.
 Then we just have to clean the dataframe in order to just keep the indexes, the column of names, and two columns one for the latitude and the other  for the longitude.

 ### Requests of foursquare: